What is the Paleo diet?

 Can the Paleo Diet be followed as a long-term diet plan?

 When something makes you feel better, it is tempting to stick to the same, safe formula.
 However, the Paleo Diet is a restrictive diet, and variety is the key to a healthy, happy gut.
-Although processed foods and harmful oils deliver nothing but a digestive burden, there is a nutritional value to some of the excluded food groups, like legumes and dairy.
+Although processed foods and harmful oils deliver nothing but a digestive burden, there is a nutritional benefit to some of the excluded food groups, like legumes and dairy.
 This is especially true for women.

 Carbohydrates are essential for regulating female hormones and reproductive health.
 I speak from experience.
 For the two years during which I followed the Paleo Diet to the letter, I did not have a menstrual cycle.
 At the time, this was the least of my concerns, as my focus was purely on recovering from severe Irritable Bowel Syndrome.
 But as I got better, and was able to resume my life, it became an issue for my husband and I. So, following the advice of a fertility specialist, I re-introduced complex carbohydrates.
 This felt like a scary step at first – a step back into an emotional and uncertain place where food could be either friend or foe.
 It took some experimentation to find out what worked for me, but my diet now includes potatoes, rice, quinoa, millet and gluten-free oats.
 The good news is that I no longer have polycystic ovaries, and my menstrual cycle is gradually waking up.